arafatm/arafatm.github.io/quotes.md

-Michael Jordan `You have to expect things of yourself before you can do them.` Michael Jordan `You must expect great things of yourself before you can do them.` Mohammad Ali, when asked how many situps he does `I don't start counting until it starts to hurt.` Nicholas Boothman, How To Make People Like You In 90 Seconds Or Less `A visual person will tend to look up to the left or right as if he’s seeing the answer, an auditory person will look left or right (toward his ears), and a kinesthetic person will look down to either side, toward his hands and body.`
+Michael Jordan `You have to expect things of yourself before you can do them.` Michael Jordan `You must expect great things of yourself before you can do them.` Mohammad Ali, when asked how many situps he does `I don't start counting until it starts to hurt.` Nelson Mandela, from his autobiography “[Long Walk to Freedom](https://www.blinkist.com/en/books/long-walk-to-freedom-en).” `The greatest glory in living lies not in never falling, but in rising every time we fall.`
+Nicholas Boothman, How To Make People Like You In 90 Seconds Or Less `A visual person will tend to look up to the left or right as if he’s seeing the answer, an auditory person will look left or right (toward his ears), and a kinesthetic person will look down to either side, toward his hands and body.`
 Nicholas Boothman, How To Make People Like You In 90 Seconds Or Less `Be sure you’re the first one to smile.` Nicholas Boothman, How To Make People Like You In 90 Seconds Or Less `Direct eye contact is a great way to establish trust.`